Federico Revuelto

-Federico Revuelto (born 1883) was a Guatemalan footballer who played for the Madrid Football Club from 1902 to 1912.
+Federico Revuelto (born 1883) was a Guatemalan professional footballer who played for the Madrid Football Club from 1902 to 1912.

-Biography
+Early life

 Federico Revuelto was born in Cuyotenango, Suchitepéquez, Guatemala in 1883.

+Club career

 Revuelto initially started playing rugby football in England.
 He then switched to association football and joined the newly formed Madrid Football Club in 1902 at the age of 19, playing as a left-center forward.
 From 1903 to 1904, Revuelto served as the club's captain.
 He played in the 1903, 1905, 1906, 1907, and 1908 Copa del Rey finals, winning the latter four and scoring the first goal of the 1908 final.
 He served as interim president of Madrid FC in 1913.

 Revuelto is listed in Real Madrid's "hall of fame" in the Santiago Bernabéu Stadium.